 The Master of Engineering Management (MEM) program at Abu Dhabi University is offered by the College of Engineering (CoE) in collaboration with the College of Business Administration (COBA) and Purdue University Calumet.
 The program accepted the first cohort of students in Spring 2010.
 The program consists of 10 courses (30 credit hours), of which are engineering courses and 4 are business courses.
 The students could also do a thesis in lieu of 2 elective courses.
-The program accepts students with a Bachelor's degree in engineering, computer science or IT.
+The program accepts students with a Bachelor's degree in Engineering, Architecture, Computer Science or Information Technology.